cheukchuen/swiftui-landmarks/README.md

 - SwiftUI manages your `UIViewControllerRepresentable` type’s coordinator, and provides it as part of the context when calling the methods you created in `PageViewController`.

 - SwiftUI calls `makeCoordinator()` method before `makeUIViewController(context:)`, so that you have access to the coordinator object when configuring your view controller.

+- `UIViewRepresentable` and `UIViewControllerRepresentable` types have the same life cycle, with methods that correspond to their underlying UIKit types.

+- Because `UIControl` subclasses like `UIPageControl` use the target-action pattern instead of delegation, this `Coordinator` implements an `@objc` method to update the current page binding.